‘Wildly problematic’: Standing, the Supreme Court, and mifepristone

 What does it mean to have endured clear and concrete harms?
 In recent decades, the Supreme Court had narrowed the definition of who had “standing” to bring a case.
 Then came this term.

 The case has extinguished the hope the court expressed that in overturning Roe – a ruling that damaged its credibility with half the country – abortion questions would be left to the states.
 The case seeks to ban the use of mifepristone even in states where abortion is legal.
-And it’s testing the high court’s commitment to one of the judiciary’s core principles: Where does its jurisdiction end?
+And it’s testing the high court’s commitment to one of the judiciary’s core tenets: Where does its jurisdiction end?

-“The whole thing is just everyone trying to use the courts to advance their particular view of what the right policy should be in this area,” says Jonathan Adler, professor at Case Western Reserve University School of Law.
+“The whole thing is just everyone trying to use the courts to advance their particular view of what the right policy should be in this area,” says Jonathan Adler, a professor at Case Western Reserve University School of Law.
 “And the courts are appearing to go along.”

 For the past week, the U.S. Supreme Court has been considering a contentious case involving the widely prescribed abortion pill mifepristone.
-The justices were expected to decide by Friday at midnight if a lower court ruling restricting nationwide access to the drug should remain in place.
+The justices decided Friday evening to block a lower court ruling restricting nationwide access to the drug while appeals continue.
+The stay represented a victory for the Biden administration and the FDA’s core authority to approve and regulate medication.

 It’s the first time the court has wrestled with the abortion issue since it struck down Roe v.
 Wade last June, and the litigation has raised a host of questions beyond just abortion.
 One central question in the case is whether the justices should be considering it at all.

-Note: Update: After press time, the Supreme Court ruled 7-2 that mifepristone should remain broadly available while the appeals process continues.
-Justices Clarence Thomas and Samuel Alito indicated in a dissent that they would not have granted a stay.
-Our story has been updated to reflect that decision.